 All Saints Day

-Holidays & seasons
+Holidays & seasons · Updated March 31, 2026

 Overview

-Today, All Saints Day remains a significant observance within the Christian calendar, particularly in the Catholic Church, where it is a Holy Day of Obligation, requiring Catholics to attend Mass.
+Today, All Saints Day remains an observance within the Christian calendar, particularly in the Catholic Church, where it is a Holy Day of Obligation, requiring Catholics to attend Mass.
 However, the Eastern Orthodox Church continues to celebrate All Saints Day on the first Sunday after Pentecost, maintaining a different tradition.
 The November 1st celebration persists as a hallmark of the Catholic liturgical year, reflecting both its historical roots and its strategic evolution.

 All Saints Day was originally celebrated in May, not November, and was moved to coincide with a pagan festival to help convert pagans to Christianity.